peter88213/nvhelp-en/source/import_menu.rst

    The ODF documents are kept for future use.

 Always discard documents after import
-   After updating the *novelibre* project from an re-imported ODF document, this document is automatically discarded.
+   After updating the *novelibre* project from an reimported ODF document, this document is automatically discarded.

 Import documents even if locked; do not discard